Eucoelophysis: History

-The original material that Cope named Coelophysis was recognized as too incomplete to be distinguished, so in 1996 the International Commission on Zoological Nomenclature designated a complete skeleton and skull from a younger location in New Mexico as the holotype of Coelophysis bauri, leaving C. longicollis, C. willistoni, and the specimens named C. bauri by Cope as lacking a genus and species.
-This led to American paleontologists Robert M. Sullivan and Spencer G. Lucas naming a new taxon for the NMMNH P-22298 specimen, to which they also referred a specimen previously included within C. longicollis that Baldwin had collected.
-Sullivan and Lucas named this taxon Eucoelophysis baldwini in 1999, with the species name honoring David Baldwin, while the genus name was a reference to the status of the material as the original Coelophysis, derived from the Ancient Greek words eu ("true"), and coelo and physi meaning "hollow" and "nature".
+In response, American paleontologists Robert M. Sullivan and Spencer G. Lucas naming a new taxon for the NMMNH P-22298 specimen, to which they also referred a specimen previously included within C. longicollis that Baldwin had collected.
+Sullivan and Lucas named this taxon Eucoelophysis baldwini in 1999.
+The species name honors David Baldwin, while the genus name was a reference to the status of the material as the original Coelophysis, derived from the Ancient Greek words eu ("true"), and coelo and physi meaning "hollow" and "nature".
 There was also additional material found around Orphan Mesa that may belong to Eucoelophysis, but that lacked overlap or diagnostic traits to make such a referral confident.